-THE BUILD: TEAM UPDATES AND BUILD PROGRSS
+THE BUILD: TEAM UPDATES AND BUILD PROGRESS

 Welcome to The Build, where we post team updates, build progress, race prep, and the occasional mechanical crisis dressed up as “learning.”
 This is the running story of Black Flag Racing turning a perfectly innocent Honda Accord into an endurance car through fabrication, stubbornness, questionable judgment, and just enough engineering to keep it interesting.
 If you enjoy fast updates, race-car chaos, and watching bad ideas occasionally become great ones, you’re in the right place.